anttesoriero/Language-Learning-Python/SEMESTERHW.md

 # Semester Homework problem
 #### by [Dr. Nancy Tinkham](http://elvis.rowan.edu/~nlt/)

 Input for each language differs.
 For this problem in Python, taking the data in from a file seems like the most practical option.
-To do this, the first line will be the number of patients there are, and every line after will be the four data points, separated by spaces.
+To do this, every line will be the four data points, separated by spaces.

 Here's an example:
 ```
-10
 1   1   1   0
 2   1   1   1
 3   0   0   0